raiden-network/raiden/docs/rest_api.rst

    }

-A fee schedule object represents the current established fees that the node wants to collect for mediated transfers.
+A fee schedule object represents the current established fees that the mediator node wants to charge for transfers.
 The following parameters can be set:

 - ``cap_fees`` should be a ``boolean`` indicating whether the fees paid to mediators should be capped
 - ``flat`` should be an ``integer`` indicating the fee cost (in wei) for every mediated transfer, regardless of transfer amount